avinpereira/cube-wealth-assignment/README.md

 1.Enable/Disable implemented Rules at Runtime without restarting the Application.
 2. Configure/Tune the Constraints as required.
 ```

+### Events Endpoint
+This service ingests events send to it @ localhost:8080/api/v1/events

 ### Push Notification & Operational Notifications
 * External Calls/Notifications have been mocked by logs.
 * The same logs can be found printed on the console as well as the "push-notifications.log" file in the class path.